UKHomeOffice/callisto-build-github/README.md

 Over time, the team may be provided access to other repositories that they do not own.
 Keeping this in mind, the choice was made that repositories would need to be explicitly configured to have this configuration applied to them.
-This avoids this terraform configuration from being mistakenly applied to other respositories that the team were provided access to.
+This avoids this terraform configuration from being mistakenly applied to other repositories that the team were provided access to.

 To include a repository it must be created first and then added to the configuration